npm/cli/docs/content/using-npm/config.md

 The IP address of the local interface to use when making connections to the npm registry.
 Must be IPv4 in versions of Node prior to 0.12.

+#### `location`

+* Default: "user" unless `--global` is passed, which will also set this value to "global"
+* Type: "global", "user", or "project"

+When passed to `npm config` this refers to which config file to use.

 #### `loglevel`